Frederick Law Olmsted Jr.

-Frederick Law Olmsted Jr., born on Staten Island, New York, was the son of Frederick Law Olmsted, the fore-father of the profession of landscape architecture in the United States, and Mary Cleveland Perkins Olmsted, the widow of Olmsted's brother.
-From his earliest years young Olmsted was aware of his father's fervent desire, bordering on obsession, to have him carry on both the family name and profession.
-In a telling act, the elder Olmsted renamed the child (who had been called Henry Perkins at birth) Frederick Law Olmsted Jr., thus making his only biological son his namesake.
+Frederick Law Olmsted Jr. (1870-1957), born on Staten Island, NY, was the son of Frederick Law Olmsted, the forefather of the profession of landscape architecture in the United States, and Mary Cleveland Perkins Olmsted, the widow of Olmsted’s brother.
+From his earliest years, young Olmsted was aware of his father’s fervent desire, bordering on obsession, to have him carry on both the family name and profession.
+In a telling act, the elder Olmsted renamed the child (who had been called Henry Perkins at birth) Frederick Law Olmsted Jr. thus making his only biological son his namesake.

 In the waning years of his life, the father enjoyed including his son in the culminating projects of his own career.
-While still a student at Harvard, young Olmsted spent a summer working in Daniel Burnham's office as the "White City" of the 1893 World's Columbian Exposition arose in Chicago.
-After graduating in 1894, Olmsted spent thirteen months on site at Biltmore, the 10,0000-acre estate being developed for George Vanderbilt in Asheville, North Carolina.
-In December 1895, he entered the Olmsted firm in Brookline, Massachusetts.
-Following his father's formal retirement in 1897, he became a full partner with his half-brother, John Charles Olmsted, in the family business.
+While still a student at Harvard, young Olmsted spent a summer working in Daniel Burnham’s office as the “White City” of the 1893 World’s Columbian Exposition arose in Chicago.
+After graduating in 1894, Olmsted spent 13 months on site at Biltmore, the 100,000-acre estate being developed for George Vanderbilt in Asheville, NC.
+In December 1895, he entered the Olmsted firm in Brookline, MA.
+Following his father’s formal retirement in 1897, he became a full partner with his half-brother, John Charles Olmsted, in the family business.

 In 1910, Olmsted’s colleagues asked him to lead the first organization of the nascent planning profession, the National Conference on City Planning.
 One of the few planners to practice successfully in both the City Beautiful and the “City Efficient” eras, Olmsted in his presidential addresses to this body over the next nine years helped lay the theoretical foundation for the new discipline.
 In 1917 he was instrumental in organizing the American City Planning Institute, a professional society for planning practitioners, and he was elected its first president.
 As this organization’s representative, he offered the planning profession’s services to the government during World War I, serving as manager of the Town Planning Division of the U.S. Housing Corporation, which oversaw the first direct federal participation in building worker housing.